ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Key points

-   * Add features such as leaderboard and recent games and test on those features
+   * Add features such as leaderboard and recent games and test on those features.
-   * Add relevant documentation for database
+   * Add relevant documentation for database.
-   * Implement multiplayer functionality for memory game
+   * Implement multiplayer functionality for memory game.
-   * Obtain user feedback on the connect four with multiplayer and video chat functionality
+   * Obtain user feedback on the connect four with multiplayer and video chat functionality.

 **Attendees:** everyone in attendance.

 ### Key implementations from previous sprint

-   * Implement multiplayer functionality for connect four
+   * Implement multiplayer functionality for connect four.
-   * Add video chat to connect four
+   * Add video chat to connect four.
-   * Database built
+   * Build database.
    * Add a game instance - store game records persistently.

 ### Backlog items

 ```
-  → Backlog item: implement multiplayer functionality for memory game
+  → Backlog item: implement multiplayer functionality for memory game.
-  → Backlog item: add relevant documentation for database
+  → Backlog item: add relevant documentation for database.
-  → Backlog item: build API using express framework and node.js
+  → Backlog item: build API using express framework and node.js.
-  → Backlog item: add features such as leaderboard and recent games and test on those features
+  → Backlog item: add features such as leaderboard and recent games and test on those features.

 ```